 2) We also have different fees that Etsy charges

-- Listing Fees, which are $0.2 for each item that you list on your store, regardless if it sells or not.
+- Listing Fees, which are $0.2 for each item that you list on your store, regardless of whether it sells or not.
 Think of it as the fees you pay to have your products seen by the shoppers.

 - Transaction Fees, which are currently at 6.5% for each transaction or order.

-- Payment processing fees, which can vary depending on where the buyer is and how they paid (credit card or PayPal).
-Typically, they are about 3-5%
+- Payment processing fees can vary depending on where the buyer is and how they pay (credit card or PayPal).
+Typically, they are about 3-5%.

 3) Shipping costs associated with the order